 - The plaza and walkways incorporated Belgard Pavers, specifically 7,750 square feet of Mega-Bergerac Pavers in Fossil Beige and 1,350 square feet of Holland Pavers in Gray Granite.

-- Oldcastle Precast: two custom designed precast StormCapture stormwater detention systems
+- Oldcastle Infrastructure: two custom-designed precast StormCapture stormwater detention systems

 - East Deck Lower: 88,056 cubic feet stormwater storage capacity